MotorStorm (video game): Release

-MotorStorm was officially released in Japan on 14 December 2006, where it became the best-selling PlayStation 3 game; and in March 2007 in North America and Europe, the latter as part of the European PlayStation 3 launch on 23 March.
-Both the North American and European versions include online play, which was not included in the Japanese version at the time of its release.
+MotorStorm was officially released in Japan on 14 December 2006, where it became the best-selling PlayStation 3 game; and in March 2007 in North America and the PAL region, the latter as part of the European PlayStation 3 launch on 23 March.
+Both the North American and European versions include online play, which was not featured in the Japanese version at the time of its release.
 Online play for Japan was released in an update on 20 June.

-By 9 July 2007, MotorStorm had sold more than one million copies in North America.

-As of October 2011 MotorStorm has sold 3.5 million copies worldwide.
+By 9 July 2007, MotorStorm had sold more than one million units in North America.
+MotorStorm has sold over 3 million units.

+As of January 2012, the online multiplayer servers for the game have been permanently shut down.

 Reception

-MotorStorm has received positive reviews, it holds an average rating of 82/100 on Metacritic as of September 2007 and 82% on GameRankings.
-The game was selected as one of Gaming Target's "52 Games We'll Still Be Playing From 2007.
-On the 11th annual interactive achievement award MotorStorm won racing game of the year.
-GameSpot praised the games online aspect saying "Motorstorm's rampageous brand of racing is a great deal of fun" as well as the graphics and soundtrack of the game while noting its lack of offline multiplayer and its single-player mode.

-IGN summed up its review by saying that "it may be shallow, but it's also the most engaging racing experience you'll find anywhere", but expressed its excitement in the potential of its sequel due to the strong foundations the original laid out.
-However, GameTrailers criticized the AI of the game saying it was based on a "rubber-band" principle which allowed computer drivers to easily catch up with the player regardless of the player's performance, but praised the online gameplay of MotorStorm as well as its gameplay physics.
+MotorStorm received "generally favourable reviews" according to the review aggregation website Metacritic.
+GameSpot praised the game's online aspect saying "Motorstorm's rampageous brand of racing is a great deal of fun" as well as the graphics and soundtrack of the game while noting its lack of offline multiplayer and its single-player mode.
+IGN summed up its review by saying "it may be shallow, but it's also the most engaging racing experience you'll find anywhere", but expressed its excitement in the potential of its sequel due to the strong foundations the original laid out.
+However, GameTrailers criticized the AI of the game saying it was based on a "rubber-band" principle which allowed computer drivers to easily catch up regardless of the player's performance, but praised the online gameplay of MotorStorm as well as its physics.
+GameZone gave the game 8.8 out of 10, saying, "The overall package may feel a little light in terms of variety, but the game is terrific eye candy that plays very well, has a solid challenge and is much fun to play."
+In Japan, Famitsu gave it a score of 30 out of 40.
+Mr. Marbles of GamePro said, "I probably wouldn't buy a PS3 just for MotorStorm, but it is the first legitimate must-have title if you've already got one."